Introductory Indonesian (INDO101 & 102) offered in 2019-20 year.

 Note: We are alternating Southeast Asian language offerings to support our field course destinations, although language classes are open to everyone (whether they're interested in the field course or not).
 Students taking language will be given priority in the field course application process.
-All Southeast Asian language courses fulfill university language requirements and Asian Studies emphasis requirements.
-In 2015-16, we are offering Thai 101 and 102.
-In 2016-17, we are offering Indonesian 101 and 102.
+All Southeast Asian language courses fulfill university foreign language requirements.
+In 2019-20 we are offering Indonesian (INDO 101 & 102) to accompany our 2020 field school program in Indonesia and Malaysia.

-In 2016-17, we will offer Indonesian 101 in the fall and 102 in the spring, taught by Professor Lely Shim, a native of Jakarta, Indonesia, who previously taught supplementary Indonesian for our 2014 field school course.
+In 2019-20, we will offer Indonesian 101 in the fall and 102 in the spring, taught by Professor Lely Shim, a native of Jakarta, Indonesia, who has taught the language at Puget sound since 2016, and who has participated in earlier, supplementary language instruction.
 Dialects of Malay like Indonesian are national languages of Indonesia, Malaysia, Brunei, and Singapore, making it the sixth most spoken language in the world.
-Available to all interested students, Indonesian is also recommended for those interested in our 2017 field course, which will focus on the anthropology of Indonesia.
+Available to all interested students, Indonesian is also recommended for those interested in our 2020 field course, which will focus on collaborative work in Indonesia and Malaysia.

 Indonesian 101 Course Description

-The first Southeast Asian language to be offered as part of the LIASE program is Thai, taught by Professor Panarat Imig, a native speaker from Songkhla, Thailand.
-Thai 101 will be offered in fall, 2015, and 102 in spring, 2016.
-In addition to expanding Puget Sound's language offerings for the whole campus community, Thai language will help support our 2016 field course, which will focus on the political economy of Thailand.
+The first Southeast Asian language to be offered as part of the LIASE program was Thai, taught by Professor Panarat Imig, a native speaker from Songkhla, Thailand.
+Thai 101 and 102 were offered in the 2015-16 and 2018-19 academic years.
+In addition to expanding Puget Sound's language offerings for the whole campus community, Thai language helped support our Thailand field courses.

 Thai 101 Course Description

 This course is an introduction to spoken and written Thai, and is designed for students with no prior knowledge of Thai.
 The course emphasizes the development of comprehension skills, spoken language competence, and elementary reading and writing skills.
 By the end of the course, students should be able to carry on a simple conversation in Thai, read Thai words with correct pronunciation, and write words and phrases in Thai.
-This course satisfies the university foreign language requirement and the language requirement in the Asian Studies Emphasis.
+This course satisfies the university foreign language requirement.